oracle/terraform-provider-oci/website/docs/d/optimizer_histories.html.markdown

 The following attributes are exported:

 * `items` - A collection of history summaries.
 	* `action` - Details about the recommended action.

-		**Caution:** Avoid using any confidential information when you use the API to supply string values.
 		* `description` - Text describing the recommended action.
 		* `type` - The status of the resource action.
 		* `url` - The URL path to documentation that explains how to perform the action.